risb21/pico-shape-detection/README.md

 - minicom
 - ~~[tflite-micro library for the Raspberry Pi Pico]()~~ (not implemented yet)

 For the pico-sdk, follow the guide in [Raspberry Pi Pico C/C++ SDK](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for Windows and Debian-based<sup>[1]</sup> systems.
-Since I use Arch, I followed the following guide to install the sdk: [Arch Linux guide](https://loads.pickle.me.uk/2021/01/25/compiling-for-the-raspberry-pico-on-arch-linux/)
+Since I use Arch, I followed this guide to install the sdk: [Arch Linux guide](https://loads.pickle.me.uk/2021/01/25/compiling-for-the-raspberry-pico-on-arch-linux/)

 [1]: https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf#quick-setup-section

-ensure that the PICO_SDK_PATH refers to the actual path of the sdk
+ensure that the PICO_SDK_PATH refers to the actual path of pico-sdk

 ```bash
 echo $PICO_SDK_PATH